diodechain/diode-docs/content/docs/Admin/move-zone-folder-to-the-same-disk.md

 **1\.
 Navigate to Zone Settings within a Zone**

-After opening Diode Drive and selecting a zone with that already contains a folder, select the zone settings icon in the upper right side of the page, as seen below.
+After opening Diode Collab and selecting a zone with that already contains a folder, select the zone settings icon in the upper right side of the page, as seen below.

 ![](/uploads/image-39.png)